 Food Truck Branding For Curb Appeal

 Coming from the real estate development field myself, I can tell you that, it’s the first impression that counts, the first sights, sounds, smells and emotions that leave an permanent impression in the mind of the consumer.
-When your customers approach your food truck (and thus your food truck branding), what is their initial response?
+When your customers approach your vehicle (and thus your food truck branding), what is their initial response?
 Are they greeted with the impression you intentionally created?
 Did you install a well-designed wrap, or put up a gorgeous canopy to welcome them?
 Or does your food truck branding look like you’re serving prepackaged sandwiches as the roach coaches of old did?

-Once realize that everything you put into your brand is part of your creation, you’ll understand it’s what defines your food truck.
+Once you realize that everything you put into your brand is part of your creation, you’ll understand it’s what defines your food truck.

 You need to have an awesome exterior to your food truck brand.
 Make it look great, spruce it up, keep it clean, pimp it out.
-Invest and build food truck brand equity.
+Invest and build brand equity.
 Just remember the outside of your food truck needs to reflects what will come from inside.
-If you do that, your customers will find your food truck brand all the more appealing.
+If you do that, your customers will find your food truck all the more appealing.